LartTyler/doctrine-query-document/README.md

     // [{"id": 1, "field": "value", "otherEntity": {"id": 1, "someField": "value"}}, ...]
 ```

 Projections can also be inverted by supplying `false` as the value of each node in the constructor argument.
+If you want
+to explicitly control the default matching behavior, you can also provide the optional `$default` argument to the
+constructor.
+Otherwise, default matching behavior will be inferred from the first element of the projection: allow if
+the first element is `false` (the projection is a deny-list), or deny if the first element is `true` (the projection is
+an allow-list).

 There's also a static convenience method on `Projection` that allows you to build the projection object from a flat
 object of string paths, like so.
+Like the constructor, you can also pass a second `$default` argument to explicitly set
+the default matching behavior of the projection.

 ```php
 <?php